MidnightsFX/Valheim_Impactful_Skills/ImpactfulSkills/Package/README.md

 ## Skills and Effects

-All of the below effects are configurable!
-Want it to be more powerful or less power?
+All of the below effects are **configurable**!
+Want it to be more powerful or less powerful?
 Its easy to modify through the config file or an in-game config editor!

 ### Woodcutting